jhund/rails-recipes/index.md

   <h1>Ruby on Rails Recipes</h1>
 </div>

-This is a collection of recipes I have developed over the years building dozens of production Rails applications.
+A collection of recipes for solid Ruby on Rails applications.
+Extracted from dozens of production apps and 10,000+ hours of deliberate Ruby on Rails practice since 2005.

 The Recipes
 -----------